 Contact a Personal Injury Lawyer in New York

 After a severe injury, you may find insurers trying several methods to shed doubt on your case via surveillance.
-A New York City personal injury lawyer at Douglas and London protects your rights while fighting aggressively for a fair settlement.
+A personal injury lawyer from Douglas and London protects your rights while fighting aggressively for a fair settlement.

 Arrange a free consultation by submitting our online form or calling or texting 24/7.
 The majority of cases are settled, but if the insurance company does not agree to a reasonable settlement, we will head to trial.
 There is never a fee unless you receive compensation.
 Hablamos Español.